luiztools/livro-node-microservices/README.md

 Projeto realizado no capítulo 7.

 ## exemplotdd
+Projeto realizado no capítulo 8 (Edição 1 do livro).

+## tdd-jest
-Projeto realizado no capítulo 8.
+Projeto realizado no capítulo 8 (Edição 2 do livro).

 ## cinema-microservices
 Projeto realizado a partir do capítulo 10.